 Chaffee Award (Team Sportsmanship): The Chaffee Award is for the women’s varsity squash team and coach who best represent the ideals around which Clarence Chaffee built his teams.
 Teams are evaluated on the following criteria: sportsmanship; teamwork; character/friendliness; work ethic; and improvement.
 Coaches discuss with their team which team they feel is deserving of this award and submit nominations by February 10th.

-Most Improved Team Award: The Most Improved Team Award is given annually to the women’s team showing the most improvement from the previous season’s record.
-Any coach can nominate a team for this award, and coaches can also nominate their own teams.
+Most Improved Team Award: The Most Improved Team Award is given annually to the women’s varsity team showing the most improvement from the previous season’s record.
+Any varsity coach can nominate a team for this award, and coaches can also nominate their own teams.
 Nominations are due by February 10th.